Linaro/website/_posts/current/news/2020-06-15-new-collaboration-between-96boards-and-dronecode.md

 layout: post
 title: New Collaboration Between 96Boards and Dronecode
-description: 96Boards and Dronecode have come together to collaborate on open drone standards, to help define the standard for next phase mass adoption of the open source drone technology.
+description: 96Boards and Dronecode have come together to collaborate on open drone standards.
+This will help to define the standard for next phase mass adoption of the open source drone technology.
 date: 2020-06-15T11:52:20.000Z
-image: /assets/images/content/linaro-group-icons_drone.png
+image: /assets/images/content/electricity-1288717_1920.jpg
 tags:
   - Dronecode
   - 96Boards